aarnphm/tinymorph/docs/content/SRS/SRS.md

 > Version controls and updated information about new release should be recorded

 Rationale: There should be a platform or document used to demonstrate the relevant version information and new release updates, like bug fixes and improvements.

 ## 14. Maintainability and Support Requirements

 ### 14.1 Maintenance Requirements

+> [!IMPORTANT] OER-RR1
+>
+> Updates should be provided during tinymorph's life span

-- **Regular Updates**: Regular updates, including adding features and addressing bugs, should be provided during its life span.
+Rationale: Regular updates, including adding features and addressing bugs on user end, and iteration on model should be carried out during the tinymorph's life span as maintenance.
-- **Backward Compatibility**: User's personalised preferences and setups should be kept and compatible with the new updates and maintenance.

 ### 14.2 Supportability Requirements

-- **User Support**: A platform should be provided for users to drop feedback or issues for request for help.
-Possible bugs will be reviewed by developer after being received.
+> [!IMPORTANT] OER-SR1
+>
+> Feedback from user should be able to gathered and pass to developers

+Rationale: There should be a platform used to gather and record the feedback or report for bugs from end user as supplement for future development.

 ### 14.3 Adaptability Requirements

-- **Cross-Platform Expansion**: Tinymorph should be able to adapt to new platforms and devices, including different screen sizes and different processors.
+> [!IMPORTANT] OER-AR1
+>
+> Tinymorph should adapt to main stream OS and devices as running environment

+Rationale: Tinymorph should be able to provide services over the common OS including macOS, Windows and linux, and user end should perform well on average hardware environment.

 ## 15. Security Requirements